Cloak & Dagger season 2: Critical response

 The review aggregator website Rotten Tomatoes reported an 86% approval rating with an average rating of 9.1/10 based on 7 reviews.

-/Film's Monique Jones gave the second season a B-, saying that the first season had a stronger sense of direction.
+/Films Monique Jones gave the second season a "B−", saying that the first season had a stronger sense of direction.
 Samantha Nelson of The Verge critiqued season 2's use of a "ridiculous, well-worn supervillain trope".
-ComicBook.com's Charlie Ridgely gave the season 5/5 stars, praising the show's ability to tackle real-world issues such as police brutality and human trafficking.
+ComicBook.coms Charlie Ridgely gave the season 5/5 stars, praising the show's ability to tackle real-world issues such as police brutality and human trafficking.